Skip to main content

 Instructions

 Run a SPARQL query on an RDF database.
-Specify database (valid values: uniprot, rhea, pubchem, pdb, chembl, chebi, reactome, ensembl, amrportal, mesh, go, taxonomy, mondo, nando, bacdive, mediadive, clinvar, pubmed, pubtator, ncbigene, medgen, ddbj, glycosmos, supercon, bgee, oma, brenda, hgnc, jpostdb, massbank) for single-database queries, or endpoint_name (valid values: sib, pubchem, pdb, ebi, primary, ncbi, ddbj, glycosmos, nims) / endpoint_url for cross-database queries on shared endpoints.
+ALWAYS pass database (required; valid values: uniprot, rhea, pubchem, pdb, chembl, chebi, reactome, ensembl, amrportal, mesh, go, taxonomy, mondo, nando, bacdive, mediadive, clinvar, pubmed, pubtator, ncbigene, medgen, ddbj, glycosmos, supercon, bgee, oma, brenda, hgnc, jpostdb, massbank, nbrc, mogplus, hco, mco, togovar, ontology, gwascatalog) for single-database queries.
+For cross-database queries on a shared endpoint, still pass a member database AND add endpoint_name (valid values: sib, pubchem, pdb, ebi, primary, ncbi, ddbj, glycosmos, nims, togovar) or endpoint_url, which take priority over database.
 Invalid database/endpoint_name values fail immediately with a deterministic error — do not retry.
+RETURNS the query results as a CSV-formatted string (first row is the header of SELECT variable names).

 Input Schema